 Produced plays include Black Super Hero Magic Mama (Geffen Playhouse, Los Angeles) and I Go Somewhere Else (Playwrights' Arena, Los Angeles).
 Inda is the recipient of the Kesselring Prize, Jeffry Melnick New Playwright Award, Blue Ink Playwriting Prize, Jane Chambers Student Award for Feminist Playwriting, and Stage Raw Best Playwright Award.
 Inda's plays have been included on the Kilroys List and Steppenwolf Theatre’s The Mix.

-Inda has developed work at Ojai Playwrights Conference, Eugene O'Neill National Playwrights Conference, OSF’s Black Swan Lab, The Old Globe Powers New Voices Festival, Kitchen Dog Theatre New Works Festival, Black & Latino Playwrights Conference, and WomenWorks.
-Additionally, her work has been presented at: Chalk Repertory Theatre, Skylight Theatre, San Francisco Playhouse, Trustus Theatre Playwrights Festival, Lorraine Hansberry Theatre, Intiman, and others.
+Inda has developed & presented work at Ojai Playwrights Conference, Eugene O'Neill National Playwrights Conference, Oregon Shakespeare Festival’s Black Swan Lab, The Old Globe Powers New Voices Festival, Kitchen Dog Theatre New Works Festival, Black & Latino Playwrights Conference, WomenWorks, Humanitas, Chalk Repertory Theatre, Skylight Theatre, San Francisco Playhouse, Trustus Theatre Playwrights Festival, Lorraine Hansberry Theatre, Intiman, and others.

 Inda is a writer on the new series HappyFace (CBS All Access) produced by Michelle & Robert King and Liz Glotzer, and previously was a writer for How to Get Away with Murder and TheRookie (both ABC).

 MFA in Dramatic Writing, University of Southern California.